canton7/SyncTrayzor/README.md

  - Has a built-in web browser, so you don't need to fire up an external browser.
  - Optionally starts on login, so you don't need to set up Syncthing as a service.
  - Can watch your folders for changes, so you don't have to poll them frequently:
-    - Syncthing on its own has to poll your folders, to see if any files have changed.
+    - Syncthing on its own has to poll your folders, in order to see if any files have changed.
-    - SyncTrayzor will watch your folders for changes, and alert Syncthing the second any files change.
+    - SyncTrayzor will watch your folders for changes, and alert Syncthing the second anything changes.
-    - This means you can increase the polling interval in Syncthing, avoid the resource usage of high-frequency polling, but still have any changes propagated straight away.
+    - This means you can increase the polling interval in Syncthing, avoiding the resource usage of high-frequency polling, but still have any changes propagated straight away.
     - Folder watching respects the ignores configured in Syncthing.
  - Tray icon indicates when synchronization is occurring.
  - Optional tray messages when folders have finished syncing.